yogasri-siva/paper-mill-billing/README.md

 single‑page front‑end uses soft pink and white styling to collect input and display the calculated invoice.

-The pricing logic is inspired by the user’s C function: GSM selects a base price band, BF adds surcharges in 2‑point increments, and a 12 % GST is applied on the subtotal.
+The pricing logic is: GSM selects a base price band, BF adds surcharges in 2‑point increments, and a 12 % GST is applied on the subtotal.
 The system persists orders in an in‑memory H2 database and demonstrates how events could be published to